kosshi-net/scuep/README.md

 shuf ~/new_playlist | scuep -
 ```
 The provided playlist is saved to `~/.config/scuep/playlist`.
 If no new
-playlist is provided, the player will attempt to resume from the previous one.
+playlist is provided, the player will resume from previous state.

 Playlist format is just list of absolute paths to files with the exception of
 CUE: